-Yandex.Mail mailbox security
+Yandex Mail mailbox security

-Yandex.Mail takes multiple measures to protect your messages.
-The service verifies sender authenticity, only works via a secure HTTPS connection, and saves the history of all mailbox actions in the session log.
+Yandex Mail takes multiple measures to protect your messages.
+The service verifies the sender's identity, works only via a secure HTTPS connection, and saves the history of all mailbox actions in the log.

 Sender verification

-Yandex.Mail verifies the sender's identity by their DKIM (Domain Keys Identified Mail) digital signature.
+Yandex Mail verifies the sender's identity by their DKIM (Domain Keys Identified Mail) digital signature.
 If the email has a digital signature, it means that it was not intercepted and changed after it was sent from the mail server.
-The signature can only be set by the administrator of the server sending the message.
+Only the administrator of the server from which the message is sent can set the signature.

 If you see the or

 For successful verification, DKIM technology must be supported by both parties — the recipient and the sender.
-Otherwise, the check may show an untrusted signature message in the email from an “honest” sender.
+Otherwise, the check may show an untrusted signature message in the email from an honest sender.

 If you are completely confident about the sender and still see the untrusted digital signature message, ignore this alert.
 You can also contact support at the sender's mail service to prevent the alert from causing false alarms in the future.